What is a Self-Directed Traditional IRA?

 - Pay taxes when you take distributions on taxable amounts

-- Required minimum distributions begin at age 70 ½ (Update from the SECURE Act of 2019: the age at which individuals need to start taking required minimum distributions has been extended to the year the IRA holder turns 72.
-However, individuals who turned age 70 ½ in 2019, will still need to take their first RMD by April 1, 2020.)
+- Required minimum distributions begin at age 72, however, individuals who turned age 70 ½ in 2019 will still need to take their first RMD by April 1, 2020.

 What are the eligibility requirements for a Traditional IRA?